Sprague city councilman steps down following domestic violence arrest in July

 Lexi Behrens, clerk for the city of Sprague, said Monen resigned July 28, six days after the arrest.
 The town is accepting letters of interest in the position through Sept.
 28. Monen ran unopposed for a four-year term on the council in November 2019, a term that will end at the end of 2023.
 Eligible candidates must have lived in town for a year, Behrens said.

-The City Council will then meet and select the councilmember to fill out Monen's term.
+The Sprague City Council will then meet and select the councilmember to fill out Monen's term.